Arkweid/ruby-cli/slides/aruba-example2.md

     And I type "test@gmail.com"
     And I type "password"
     And I type ""
-    Then the output should contain "You are all set" And the file "~/.button-cli.yaml" should contain "access_token" And the file "~/.button-cli.yaml" should contain "device"
+    Then the output should contain "All set!"
+    And the file "~/.button-cli.yaml" should contain "access_token" And the file "~/.button-cli.yaml" should contain "device"
 ```